 Dictations are spelling tests.
-Your instructor prepares a paragraph and reads it to you very slowly so you can write every word and punctuation.
+Your instructor prepares a paragraph of 100 words and reads it to you very slowly so you can write every word and punctuation.
 There is no memorization necessary and there are no questions to answer at the end of the test.
 Dictées are designed to verify your understanding of sounds, words, phrases, grammar and syntax.
 When grading dictations, one mark is taken away for each of the following: spelling, verb agreement, adjective agreement, noun agreement, capital letters and all omissions.
 (Half a mark for accents, hyphens, capital letters and punctuation).
 Dictations are approximately 100 words long.
-To prepare for dictations, listen to the chapter vocabulary on the Promenades Supersite, read chapter vocabulary aloud paying attention to accents and liaisons, spell each new noun with its article, and write down each verb with its conjugation.
-In French 209, each dictation is worth 5%, and dates are posted on the tentative schedule.
+To prepare for dictations, listen to the chapter vocabulary on the

+Promenades Supersite, read chapter vocabulary aloud paying attention to accents and liaisons, spell each new noun with its article, and write down each verb with its conjugation.

-2. Compositions
+2. Compositions 10%x2=20%

 Compositions are paragraph written on a specific topic given by your instructor.
-They can vary in length: 100 words to 200 words in French 209.
+They can vary in length: 200 words to 250 words in French 211.
 Compositions are marked out of 100 points: 50 points are for content (respect of the given topic, appropriate length, creativity, avoidance of repetition, use of vocabulary seen in class) and 50 points are for proper language use (varied vocabulary, tenses, conjugations, punctuation, agreements, sentence structure, spelling, prepositions and avoidance of anglicisms).
-In French 209, each composition is worth 10%.
-Dates are posted on the tentative schedule.